Anja Hajduk

 Anja Hajduk (born 8 June 1963) is a German psychologist and politician of the Alliance '90/The Greens who has been serving as State Secretary in the Federal Ministry for Economic Affairs and Climate Action in the coalition government of Chancellor Olaf Scholz since 2021.

 Early life and education

 Hajduk was born in Duisburg and has three brothers.
-After her Abitur, she studied psychology in Duisburg and then in Hamburg.
-She finished her studies at the university with a Diplom in 1988.
+After completing her Abitur in Duisburg, she studied psychology in Düsseldorf and then in Hamburg from 1992 to 1998.
 Hajduk is a lesbian.

 Political career

 From 1997 to 2002 Hajduk was a member of the parliament of the city Hamburg.

 Member of the German Bundestag, 2002–2008

 From 2002 to 2008 Hajduk was a member of the German Bundestag.
 She was a member of the Green Party's parliamentary group, serving as deputy chairwoman of the Budget Committee of Bundestag and her group's spokesperson on the national budget.
 Between 2005 and 2009, she also served as deputy chairwoman of the German-Canadian Parliamentary Friendship Group.